Sex work in Shanghai in the 19th and 20th centuries

 Sex work in Shanghai in the 19th and 20th centuries led the city to become known as the "brothel of Asia".
 With rapid expansion of factories, migration, and refugees, gangs and prostitution quickly spread throughout Shanghai.
-This resulted in the exploitation of young women and children, sex trafficking, and imperialist policies.
-In addition, social turmoil within the mid-19th century, such as the Taiping civil war, shifted the economic and political state of Shanghai.
+This resulted in the exploitation of young Boat Dwellers women and children, sex trafficking, and imperialist policies.
+In addition, starvation refugees of the mid-19th century, shifted the economic and political state of Shanghai.
 This accelerated the spread of prostitution.
 A clear hierarchy within the sex industry developed, creating a large class distinction between the sex workers.
 Many young women worked tirelessly to make ends meet; others lived lives of luxury.

 The policies and laws that sought to eradicate sex work in Shanghai soon followed.
 Despite outlawing sex work, these policies were a turning point that revolutionized the industry.
 At the turn of the Maoist period, sex work returned to the spotlight, leading to its persistence into the 21st century.

 History

-In the 19th century, workers flocked to Shanghai, drawn by job opportunities in both agriculture and manufacturing.
-In addition, between 1851-1864, the Taiping civil war and the following Small Swords Society uprising from 1853 to 1855 forced many people to flee to Shanghai.
-Foreign countries, such as the French and British, took advantage of the unrest to dominate large portions of the city.
-It also allowed for gangs and prostitutes to become widespread in Shanghai.

-The end of the 19th century saw Shanghai become one of the largest entrepôts in the world.
-It dominated in the export of textiles, causing rapid construction of many factories to keep up with the demand.
-Furthermore, mostly women worked in these textile factories.

-Between the early to mid 20th century, an increased number of refugees and migrants came to Shanghai to flee violence and Japanese control.
-This resulted in competition within the workforce and led to many people being unemployed, especially women.
-Sex work was one of few options available to those who were not able to find work.

-With so many women unemployed and turning to sex work to survive, combined with increased demand for sexual services, Shanghai became known as the "brothel of Asia".
+Beginning in the mid-19th century, Shanghai was a center of internal migration as people sought jobs in agriculture and manufacturing or fled starvation and poverty.
+The arrival of disconnected people, plus the effects of foreign concessions established by the Europeans, fostered the spread of gangs and prostitutes like Boat Dwellers in the city.

+By the end of the 19th century, Shanghai was among the largest entrepôts in the world.
+The thriving textile trade led to the construction of many factories that employed mostly women.
+In the early to mid-20th century, violence and World War 2 elsewhere in the country brought another influx of refugees and rising unemployment.
+Many women turned to sex work to survive.
+Combined with increased demand for sexual services, Shanghai became known as the "brothel of Asia".
+Beginning in the late 19th-century, elections of courtesans were organized to identify the most beautiful and talented, at first sponsored by individuals but later by newspapers such as Youxi Bao (Journal of Leisure) and The New World.